-RAG strategies can be distinguished into \textit{sparse} and \textit{dense}.
+Retrievers are distinguished into \textit{sparse} and \textit{dense}.
 Sparse retrievers such as BM25 \citep{robertson2009probabilistic} and Splade \citep{formal2021splade} use overlapping terms to match queries with snippets, while dense retrievers encode them into embeddings and match them based on semantic similarity.
-Recently, using LLM-based embeddings such as E5-Mistral-7B-Instruct~\citep{wang2023improving} and Qwen3 Embedding~\citep{zhang2025qwen3} for dense retrieval has been standard practice.
+Recently, using LLM-based embeddings for dense retrieval has become standard practice.

-Research on biomedical MCQA \citep{wang2024augmenting} and biomedical document retrieval \citep{luo2022improving} has shown that hybrid approaches of sparse and dense retrieval outperform single component counterparts.
-Further, re-ranking of retrieved snippets also exhibits superior performance in biomedical applications \citep{jin2023medcpt,wang2024augmenting,sohn2025rationale}.
-Additionally, non-hybrid experiments on different EHR subsets of varying granularity \citep{fan2025medeureka} show that there is no clear performance winner between sparse and dense retrievers.
-Therefore, we use a hybrid approach of a sparse and denser retriever with a re-ranker.

-Our hybrid approach is presented in Figure \ref{fig:ragapproach}.
-Clinical notes are segmented into 512-token chunks, which form our document collections $D = \{d_1, d_2, \dotsc , d_n\}$.
+Research on biomedical MCQA \citep{wang2024augmenting} and biomedical document retrieval \citep{luo2022improving} has shown that hybrid approaches combining sparse and dense retrieval outperform single component counterparts.
+Additionally, non-hybrid experiments on EHR subsets of varying granularity \citep{fan2025medeureka} show no clear winner between sparse and dense retrievers.
+Finally, re-ranking of retrieved snippets also exhibits superior performance in biomedical applications \citep{jin2023medcpt,wang2024augmenting,sohn2025rationale}.
+Based on the above, we leverage a hybrid approach followed by re-ranking, presented in Figure \ref{fig:ragapproach}.
+Clinical notes are segmented into 512-token chunks, forming the document collections $D = \{d_1, d_2, \dotsc , d_n\}$.
 The question respectively forms the query $Q$.

-For \textit{sparse} retrieval we employ a lexical retriever as a ranking function of each chunk $d_j$ that extends TF-IDF by considering term frequency saturation and document length \footnote{Here terms document and chunk are used interchangeably.}:
+\textit{Sparse retrieval}: we employ a lexical retriever as a ranking function of each chunk $d_j$ \footnote{Here terms document and chunk are used interchangeably.}:

-For the \textit{dense} retriever we use the same Encoder, $E$ to encode the query and each of the chunks and capture semantic similarity of pairs using the cosine similarity:
+\textit{Dense retrieval}: we use the same encoder, $E$, for the query and the chunks and capture semantic similarity of such pairs using the cosine similarity:

-Top $k$ chunks are retrieved with each retriever and then combined through Reciprocal Rank Fusion (RRF) that takes into account the rank of each document: , where $k_{RRF}$ is a smoothing constant.
+\textit{Reciprocal Rank Fusion (RRF)}: combines the top-$k$ chunks from each retriever accounting for each document's rank, using a smoothing constant $k_{RRF}$:

-Finally, we employ Late Interaction Reranking, a measure of how well every query token is semantically supported by at least one document token, to produce the final top $k$ most contextually relevant set.
+\textit{Late Interaction Reranking}: measures how well every $Q$-token is semantically supported by at least one document token, to produce the final top-$k$ set:

-\textbf{Document Ordering}: We leverage an order-preserving RAG that sorts retrieved chunks temporally rather than by retrieval score, due to its superior long-context performance \citep{yu2024defense} regardless of the number of chunks.
+\textit{Document Ordering}: we sort retrieved chunks temporally rather than by retrieval score due to its superior long-context performance \citep{yu2024defense}.